Updated: 16 hours ago

 Think of an educational portfolio as comprehensive and organized documentation of your child’s educational progress.
 As a collection of student's activities, accomplishments, and achievements, portfolios showcase multiple skills including creativity, writing, and proficiency with technology.

 The makeup of a great student portfolio varies by grade and subject.
-The goal of your portfolio should be to paint a detailed and accurate picture of your student's skills and abilities as well as show their progress throughout the year.
+The goal of your portfolio should be to paint a detailed and accurate picture of your student's skills and abilities as well as show his progress throughout the year.

 Research the homeschool requirements for the state in which you reside.
 You can find links to each state's homeschool laws here.
 If you are required to create an educational portfolio for your child and present it at a yearly evaluation, follow the guidelines outlined under your state's homeschool laws and adapt this suggested format to fulfill your state's guidelines.